ToluAkin/phonebook_backend/README.md

 ### To make changes to this app

-1. Clone this project, copy `phonebook-backend` into a separate folder
+1. Clone this project
-2. Set the remote url to heroku
+2. You need to create a mongodb account to use test this project
-3. Make your changes and push
+3. Create a `.env` with the keys `MONGODB_URI` and `PORT`